 - If you do not know what kind of spy software has been installed on your phone, then try downloading an antivirus app from either the Google Play Store or the Apple App Store that claims to detect malware based on signatures (this works best with Android devices).

 The best way to find spy software on your phone is to use a free app that is designed to help you do just that.
-The app will be able to search for spy software and track it down, so you can get rid of it once and for all.
+The app can search for spy software and track it down, so you can get rid of it once and for all.

-You can download the app from the app store or Google Play, depending on which operating system your phone runs.
+You can download the app from the app store or Google Play, depending on your phone’s operating system.
 Once you have downloaded the app, you simply need to open it up and start using it.
 The app will scan all of your files and show them to you in an easy-to-read format, allowing you to easily see if there are any suspicious or malicious programs lurking in your phone’s memory.

-If there are any programs present on your phone that appear suspect or malicious in nature, then this is an excellent way for you to find out about them without having to worry about any potentially dangerous consequences occurring because of them!
+Suppose there are any programs present on your phone that appear suspect or malicious in nature.
+In that case, this is an excellent way for you to find out about them without having to worry about any potentially dangerous consequences occurring because of them!

 The best way to find spy software on your phone is by using Google.
 The search bar on Android and iOS will allow you to type in a keyword that describes what you’re looking for, and it’ll help you narrow down results.

 You can also use Google’s advanced features such as the autocomplete function, which suggests possible answers when you start typing.
 This can help you find the right search terms to query your device for information about spyware or other malicious software.

 How to tell if your phone is tapped?